PrantoDas/Postaro/README.md

 - **Generator Functions**: Implementing generators to facilitate the sequential loading of posts or comments upon user request.
 - **IIFE (Immediately Invoked Function Expressions)**: Used for script initialization and to encapsulate variables, avoiding global scope pollution.
 - **Modular Architecture**: Organizing code into modules for better maintainability, reusability, and separation of concerns, which aligns with modern JavaScript best practices.
+- **Object Manipulation and Destructuring**: Leveraging these techniques for more concise and readable code, especially when dealing with complex data structures.
+- **Spread Syntax**: Employing the spread syntax to efficiently combine and modify objects and arrays, enhancing code flexibility and readability.
+- **User Notifications for New Posts**: Introducing real-time notifications to inform users about new posts using a minimalistic, dependency-free library for non-blocking notifications, enriching user engagement without requiring user action.

 ## Technology Stack